dlfoerster/Rip-Rope.github.io/privacypolicy.md

 Last Updated: 07/30/2023

-Rip Rope LLC ("we," "our," or "us") is committed to protecting your privacy.
+Rip Rope ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and disclose information in connection with the Rip Rope application ("the Game").

 By downloading, installing, or using the Game, you consent to the practices outlined in this Privacy Policy.
 If you do not agree with any part of this policy, please refrain from using the Game.